 The organizational dynamics of today’s businesses are constantly evolving.
 While traditional internal communication types have their place, the complexity and rapid pace of modern projects often demand more flexible and agile communication structures.
 This is where diagonal communication excels – it allows personnel to transcend both hierarchy and departmental divisions and break traditional boundaries.

 Imagine a scenario where a junior graphic designer from the marketing team needs clarity on budget allocations for a campaign and directly reaches out to a senior executive in finance.
 This bypasses several layers, ensuring quicker resolutions and building a culture of accessibility.
+In fast-moving environments, waiting for information to move step by step through management levels can slow progress and dilute accountability.

 While it is a somewhat unorthodox structure, there are several advantages to going diagonal: